1Password/connect-sdk-go/README.md

 - [1Password Connect](https://support.1password.com/secrets-automation/#step-2-deploy-a-1password-connect-server) deployed in your infrastructure

-## Installation
+## Installation and Importing
 To download and install the 1Password Connect Go SDK, as well as its dependencies:
 ```sh
 go get github.com/1Password/connect-sdk-go
 ```

-## Usage

-Below, you can find a selection of the most used functionality of the Connect Go SDK.
-For more detailed information about the content of the SDK, please refer to the [GoDocs](https://pkg.go.dev/github.com/1Password/connect-sdk-go).

-Import the 1Password Connect SDK:
+To import the 1Password Connect SDK in your Go project:
 ```go
 import (
     	"github.com/1Password/connect-sdk-go/connect"
 	"github.com/1Password/connect-sdk-go/onepassword"
 )
 ```

+## Usage

+Below, you can find a selection of the most used functionality of the Connect Go SDK.
+For more detailed information about the content of the SDK, please refer to the [GoDocs](https://pkg.go.dev/github.com/1Password/connect-sdk-go).

 ### Quickstart